brunabeza/e2e-playwright-checkout-tests/README.md

 # E2E Ecommerce Checkout Tests with Playwright

-This project implements end-to-end (E2E) tests using [Playwright](https://playwright.dev/) to automate a complete checkout process on an ecommerce platform (https://www.saucedemo.com).
+This project implements end-to-end (E2E) tests using [Playwright](https://playwright.dev/) to automate a complete checkout process on an e-commerce platform (https://www.saucedemo.com).
 It follows the Page Object Model (POM) to promote code reuse and maintainability.

 ## 📁 Project Structure